-At the end of this technical support training, you’ll be able to understand:
+At the end of this technical support training, you should know:

 - The five principles of great IT customer service

-- The importance of maintaining a positive, optimistic attitude when dealing with end-users and co-workers
+- How to maintain a positive, optimistic attitude when dealing with end-users and co-workers

 - How to use "emotional intelligence" to provide better customer service and manage your stress